By Brian E. Cooper

 © 2017 Kehl Family Foundation, an Iowa non-profit organization

 240 pages.
 8.5 x 11″ Hardcover with dust jacket.
 220+ color and back-and-white photos

-Foreword by Terry E. Branstad, former Iowa governor and current U.S. ambassador to China
+Foreword by Terry E. Branstad, former Iowa governor and former U.S. ambassador to China

 $29.95, plus tax and shipping.
 Click the BUY NOW button below.